managedkaos/learning-nginx-exercise-files/README.txt

 To boot the VM for a lesson, open a termnial (CMD or Powershell on Windows; Terminal on Mac) and navigate to the directory containing the Vagrantfile you want to use.

-Then run the following commands to boot up the VM:
+Then run the following command to boot up the VM:

         vagrant up